 Additional new student events and training sessions are underway.
 Some events are online and some are in-person on campus.
 Locations are listed with each event.
 You can view the entire schedule of orientation events after enrolling in the Canvas orientation course.
 In the meantime, please visit the "First Steps" Information on our website for setting up your email, finding off-campus housing, learning about community resources, and more.
 Also continue to complete items on the New Student Checklist.

 Have questions about Orientation?
 Send an email to email@example.com.

 Congrats to Summer Graduates!

 You did it!
-Degrees for students who completed their work during the summer semester were awarded on Friday, August 19.
-Watch for announcements after the New Year inviting you to attend Commencement in May 2023.
+Degrees for students who completed their work during the summer semester will be awarded on Friday, August 18.
+Watch for announcements after the New Year inviting you to attend Commencement in May 2024.

-Summer graduates, look for an email sent with detailed instructions on how and when you can obtain your diploma.
-You can pick up your diploma from the Graduate Studies office (Tomlinson 203) during normal business hours (except August 23 and September 5) or email firstname.lastname@example.org to designate someone to retrieve it on your behalf; photo ID is required for anyone picking up diplomas.
+Summer graduates, look for an email in the coming days with detailed instructions on how and when you can obtain your diploma.
+You will be able to pick up your diploma from the Graduate Studies office (Tomlinson 203) during normal business hours (except August 22) or email firstname.lastname@example.org to designate someone to retrieve it on your behalf; photo ID is required for anyone picking up diplomas.
 All academic and financial obligations must be resolved for diplomas to be released.